marcuslehr/rctools/README.md

 5     26479 visit_1_arm_1     Female          56  98.1
 6     26479 visit_2_arm_1     Female          72  99.1
 ```
 Another useful thing to do is to check for any data that appears to be missing.
 The `rc_missing()` function will produce a report of such data.
-The essential logic of the function is that if a particular event/variable combination has a value for any record, it is expected in all records.
+The essential logic of the function is such that if a particular event/variable combination has a value for any record, it is expected in all records.
 For more details, see the function documentation(`?rc_missing`).
 ```r
 # We will go ahead and invoke the `plot` and `table` arguments.
 These are useful
 # for investigating the structure of the missing data